 - Premium hot and cold herbal teas, coffee, and munchies available at the Tea Salon

 - Friday Night Mid-Summer Fair–a night of carnival-esque delights

 - Wild Foods and Herbal Elixirs Tasting Contest!
 Bring your sweet and savoury herbal munchies and drinks to share and compete for prizes

 - Saturday Night Feverfew–a boogie down, mingle-licious good time

 - Morning Yoga and other activites to start your days

 Have something to teach at Heartwood?
 Email firstname.lastname@example.org for more details

-The 3rd Annual Heartwood Gathering will be held at the Ganaraska Forest Center: a bright, clean outdoor education center situated within 12,000 acres of forest in Southern Ontario.
+The 6th Annual Heartwood Gathering will be held July 17th-19th, 2020 at the Ganaraska Forest Centre: a bright, clean outdoor education center situated within 12,000 acres of forest in Southern Ontario.
 Indoor accommodations are available as well as the option to camp on site.

 Beverley is a herbalist, aromatherapist, natural-health practitioner, healer, yoga teacher, natural food cook and enthusiast, journalist, and an award-winning natural health-product formulator.
 She owns the Aroma Borealis Herb Shop in Whitehorse, Yukon.
 Beverley loves to share her passion for wild medicinal and food plants through herb walks, talks and medicine making. www.aromaborealis.com www.borealherbal.com

 Beverley Gray is the author of the national bestselling and international award winning book, The Boreal Herbal: Wild Food and Medicine Plants of the North.(2011)